TomaszSmyk/FullstackAssignment/README.md

 * Java 11+ (here: https://www.oracle.com/java/technologies/javase-downloads.html#javasejdk)
 * Node.js (here: https://nodejs.org/en/download/)
 * maven (here: https://maven.apache.org/download.cgi)

-Remember to set up Env variables in your system.
+* Remember to set up Env variables in your system.
-Thanks to in-memory database that was used in this project there is no nee to setup database.
+* Thanks to in-memory database that was used in this project there is no need to setup database.

 ## Setup
 This project contains both client and server side.